ymichael/psite/_posts/2015-06-06-some-notes-playing-with-haproxy.md

 ## 2. Handling WebSockets

-While limiting the maximum number of connections per backend is great for guaranteeing a certain level of performance, I started to wonder about how HAProxy would handle WebSocket connections.
+While limiting the maximum number of connections per backend is great for guaranteeing a certain level of performance, I started to wonder how HAProxy would handle WebSocket connections.

-WebSockets[^4], unlike normal HTTP requests, provide a bi-directional link between the client and server and are long lived.
+WebSockets[^4], unlike normal HTTP requests, provide a bi-directional link between the client and server and are long-lived.
 WebSocket connections typically last for a much longer time and thus the `maxconn` value for the backends handling WebSocket requests essentially dictate the number of active WebSocket connections we can handle.

 As a consequence, you probably want to use a different group of servers to handle normal HTTP trafic and WebSocket traffic so that you can set a reasonable `maxconn` value for each group.
 Fortunately, HAProxy makes this super easy[^5].

-As an example, we could instruct HAProxy to send traffic to a diffent group of servers if the path begins with `/websockets`.
+As an example, we could instruct HAProxy to send traffic to a different group of servers if the path begins with `/websockets`.

 {% highlight text %}
 frontend public